denisshustov/nema17/src/odom_publisher/README.md

 Better run it on PC, b/c if run in rasperry it works slow

 # How it works
-Subscribe topic /ppp/real_cmd_vel than convert and publish it to odom topic
+Subscribe topic /ppp/real_cmd_vel than convert and publish it to odom topic.
+And there service witch can reset odom: reset_odom_service